 You know a KRK from a mile away.
 Those distinctive yellow cones give them away.

-These monitors are the third generation which tells you something right off the bat.
+These speakers are the third generation which tells you something right off the bat.
 They are massively successful and for good reason.
-What you get for the money is pretty hard to beat.
+What you get for the money is pretty hard to beat, and take the top of the list for best studio monitor.

 Let’s look at the specs:

 The common consensus about these is that they are not as accurate as other monitors and this might be true but we also have to consider the price.

 Sound from these guys is rich and pleasant to work on.
 This is another thing to keep in mind.
-If your monitors are harsh on you or totally out of life, it’s pretty hard to stay inspired and do your thing for hours on end.
+If your speakers are harsh on you or totally out of life, it’s pretty hard to stay inspired and do your thing for hours on end.

 Bass is quite deep, you feel it and they are plenty powerful to make a disco party at home.
 The mids are ok and the highs are soft enough for long hours of working on them.